leejoneshane/docker-youphptube/README.md

 </div>

 # How to use
-The simple way, you run the command below:
+The simple way, you edit docker-compose.yml then run the command below:
 ```
-docker-compose up &
+docker-compose up -d
 ```
 This way will create all service containers, include: mysql, phpmyadmin and youphptube.